jt-ziolo/jekyll-tutorial/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is the end result of following Jekyll tutorial.
+This project is the end result of following the Jekyll tutorial.
 Jekyll is a tool used to deploy static sites.
 It builds blog-aware, structured static websites using the Liquid templating language, Markdown, HTML, and CSS.
+You can read more about Jekyll at the <a href="https://jekyllrb.com/">official website</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>